Best Buy founder resigns, puts large stake in play

 “It is not obvious who or if there are buyers for such a substantial (though non-controlling) stake” at this point, said McGranahan.

-A leveraged buyout of Best Buy would be tough to pull off, considering current market conditions and the challenges faced by the company, ranging from weak sales to a lackluster product cycle to large lease obligations, said BB&T’s Chukumba.
+A leveraged buyout of Best Buy would be tough to pull off, considering current market conditions and the challenges faced by the company, ranging from weak sales to a lackluster product cycle to large lease obligations.

 “Even as depressed as their share price is right now, to (make an offer for) Best Buy, you’re talking about probably a $10 billion deal,” he said.
 As of Wednesday, Best Buy’s market capitalization was $6.56 billion.